 Normally a builder offers a warranty lasting from six month to two years, possibly longer for some items.
 You should know what is covered under the builder’s warranty and for how long.
 All the major structural items and mechanical systems are usually covered.
 Appliances are not, but they should come with a manufacturer’s warranty.
 Damage from weather, shrinkage or expansion of the home or foundation, and anything resulting from the homeowner’s failure to provide maintenance or from work done on the home after construction is not covered.

 This will depend on whether the build is a production home, meaning the builder is building select models throughout a development, or if you have hired the builder to build a custom home.
-Production homes can be completed in three to four months, where custom homes usually take a minimum of six months.
-Regardless, the builder should be able to give you a timeline outlining each phase of construction.
+Production homes can be completed in as little as four months, depending on the size, where custom homes usually take a minimum of six to twelve months.
+Regardless, the builder should be able to give you a timeline, outlining each phase of construction.
 Factors affecting the timeline include weather delays receiving building supplies, and the number of changes or how long it takes you to make selections along the way.

-Again, it depends on the type of build.
+Again, it depends on the type of build and your builder’s process.
 Certainly, if you are building a custom home, you can make as many changes as you are willing to pay for.
 But if the home is part of a development and the builder has color palettes and finishes chosen, there may be a limit to how much you can change.
-Often the builder will allow you to change paint colors, flooring, fixtures, tile or appliances, as long as what you choose is in line with the budget he set, and those items have not already been ordered.
+Often the builder will allow you to change paint colors, flooring, fixtures, tile or appliances, as long as what you choose is within their selection guidelines and those items have not already been ordered.

 If you already own your own appliances or prefer to choose something different from the builder’s choice, ask your builder if this is possible at the start of the process.